Peloton Interactive: Digital membership

 Users without Peloton exercise equipment stream all classes via a mobile app or website.
 The Peloton app is available on Apple TV, Amazon Fire TV, Roku, and Android TV, which is installed onto smart TVs from Sony, Philips, and Sharp Corporation.

 The digital membership costs $12.99 per month.
 The subscription is discounted to $6.99 for students and $9.99 for healthcare workers, first responders and teachers.

 While Peloton's Bike and Bike+ bundle (which includes a bike) remains a market leader in that segment, its Digital membership faces more competition.
-Cyclists who want to use their own bike instead of the company's stationary bike have several alternatives at similar price points.
+Cyclists who want to use their own bike instead of the company's stationary bike have several alternatives at similar prices.

 Class formats and features

 Classes and instructors

-While Peloton's flagship offerings are cycling and running classes using their exercise machines, they also offer classes in strength training, yoga, cardio aerobic exercise, meditation, stretching, tread bootcamp, bike bootcamp, and walking.
+While Peloton's flagship offerings are cycling and running classes using their exercise machines, they also offer classes in strength training, yoga, cardio aerobic exercise, meditation, stretching, Pilates, tread bootcamp, bike bootcamp, and walking.
 Classes are recorded daily and streamed live from instructors' homes or Peloton's cycling studios in Hudson Yards, Manhattan and London and are then uploaded to the Peloton library for on-demand access 24/7.
 Peloton produces up to 19 new classes a day.

 Peloton also has special themed class formats like its Artist Series, which features playlists from featured musicians, including Alicia Keys, Britney Spears, and Bon Jovi.
 Series of classes also include charitable and celebrity collaborations, including the Our Future Selves series, featuring Ashton Kutcher, Peloton coach Becs Gentry, and Kutcher's non-profit organization, Thorn.

-Some of the company's fitness instructors, including Robin Arzon and Jess King, have become celebrities and social media influencers.
+Some of the company's fitness instructors, including Robin Arzon, Emma Lovewell, and Jess King, have become celebrities and social media influencers.
 Peloton instructor Cody Rigsby participated on Dancing with the Stars season 30.
+Ally Love became the host of Netflix's Dance 100 and became a host of The Today Show in 2023.

 Interactive and gamification features

 Users can compete with one another on the live leaderboard that ranks class participants based on the Output (total wattage of energy expended).
 Peloton also tracks the Strive Score (based on the percentage of the maximum heart rate) using a Bluetooth heart rate monitor connected to the bike, treadmill, or phone.
-Unlike the Output metic, the Strive Score is non-competitive.
+Unlike the Output metric, the Strive Score is non-competitive.

 Users can tap someone's username on the leaderboard to give them a high five (a virtual show of encouragement).

 The company first began testing a gaming-inspired workout class called Peloton Lanebreak in July 2021 and released it on Bike and Bike+ on February 17, 2022.
 The game is an obstacle course where players control a wheel-like avatar by pedaling along a six-lane track while using the resistance knob to change lanes and avoid obstacles.
 Players choose from a variety of levels with different genres of music and types of workouts at varying lengths and varying degrees of resistance.
 It is available as part of the All-Access membership on the Bike and Bike+.